A note on invariant measures for Filippov systems: Introduction

 \section{Introduction}

 Filippov systems belong to a class of dynamical systems which are very useful to model many physical systems.
-The understanding of their chaotic behavior is an active area of interest in dynamical systems (one may see \cite{BF1,BF2,NPV}, and the references therein).
-A better comprehension of the chaoticity of a dynamical systems can be achived through the ergodic theory point of view.
+The understanding of their chaotic behavior is an active area of research in dynamical systems (one may see \cite{BF1,BF2,NPV}, and the references therein).
+A better comprehension of the chaoticity of a dynamical systems can be achieved through the ergodic theory point of view.
 Ergodic theory deals with dynamical systems admitting an invariant measure, hence on ergodic theory one may talk about statistical properties of the dynamics.
-In this work we try to understand the invariant measures of Filippov systems, which is the very first step in order to use ergodic theory to understand these systems.
+In this work we try to understand the invariant measures of Filippov systems defined on a compact manifold $M$, which are locally described by

+where $D$ is an open subset of $M$, $F^{\pm}$ are smooth vector fields on $D$, and $h:D\rightarrow\R$ is a smooth function having $0$ as a regular value (see Section \S \ref{sec:filippov.systems}).
+We stress that the understanding of the invariant measures of Filippov systems is the very first step if one desires to use ergodic theory to study these systems.

 In general, the Filippov solution of a discontinuous differential system passing through a point is not unique.
 This implies that their solutions, in general, do not enjoy the flow properties.
 This adds an extra difficulty when studying invariant measures.